Insect Evolution, Links for Palaeobotanists

 Hooper Virtual Paleontological Museum (HVPM): The Development of Insect Flight.

-!
 International Palaeoentomological Society (IPS).
-The aims of IPS are to promote and advance the understanding of fossil insects and other non-marine arthropods.
-Go to:
+The aims of the Society are to promote and advance the understanding of fossil insects and other non-marine arthropods.

 Kendall Bioresearch Services, Bristol, UK: THE FOSSIL RECORD OF MAJOR INSECT GROUPS OVER THE MAIN GEOLOGICAL PERIODS OF EARTH HISTORY.